 DeTienne has served in the Entrepreneurship Division of the Academy of Management in several leadership roles, including as a representative-at-large, chair of the Communications Committee, and co-chair of the Doctoral Consortium.
-In 2016, she was elected to the Academy’s five-year leadership track.
-She served as associate editor of AMLE from 2011-2014 and is a member of the editorial boards of JBV and ET&P. She also served as the faculty director for the College of Business’s Institute for Entrepreneurship for five years and actively promotes entrepreneurship throughout the Colorado State University campus.
+She is currently Chair of hte Entrepreneurship Division of the Academy of Management.
+DeTienne served as associate editor of AMLE from 2011-2014 and is a member of the editorial boards of JBV and ET&P. She also served as the faculty director for the College of Business’s Institute for Entrepreneurship for five years and actively promotes entrepreneurship throughout the Colorado State University campus.

 She received her MBA from Colorado State University in 1999 and her Ph.D. from the University of Colorado, Boulder in 2002.
 Prior to pursuing her Ph.D., DeTienne co-founded several ventures, one of which she helped to successfully guide through an acquisition exit.